Page contents

 Option 2: Baking from scratch

-We offer a range of flour blends, which include plain flour, self raising flour and pastry flour.
+We offer a range of flour blends, which include plain flour, self raising flour, and pastry flour.
 Try to avoid searching for wheat-based recipes and then substituting with gluten free flour.
 It doesn’t always perform the same as wheat flour.
 Instead, search for gluten free recipes.

 gluten-free-flours-rawBaking with raw ingredients: If you’re looking to add some excitement and extra nutrition to your baking, then you could look to use raw ingredients.
 They taste great and have lots of extra nutritional benefits like increased protein and fibre.

-These flours have nothing added, so you’ll often need to blend two or more flours together to get the result you’re after.
+These flours have nothing added, so you’ll often need to blend two or more flours to get the result you’re after.
 This topic could have its own blog, so if you’d like to know more, then check out this flour guide infographic.

 5 tips for better gluten free baking